Program Overview

 The Charge Ahead Rebate

-- Please note: To apply the Charge Ahead rebate at the point of sale, applicants must qualify by being enrolled in an income qualifying program or by having their income verified to ensure it meets the Charge Ahead requirements and receive a Charge Ahead Prequalification Voucher.
-Applicants apply for prequalification using the online Charge Ahead Prequalification application form.
+- To apply the Charge Ahead rebate at the point of sale, applicants must provide the dealer with a Charge Ahead prequalification voucher.
+Applicants can qualify for a Charge Ahead Rebate by being enrolled in an income qualifying program or by having their income verified to ensure it meets the Charge Ahead rebate requirements.
+Applicants can apply for a prequalification voucher through the online Charge Ahead Prequalification application.

 WHO QUALIFIES? | STANDARD REBATE | CHARGE AHEAD REBATE |